 Of course, we get used to failing the first few tries early on in life.
 After all, how many of us would be strutting around town today if we’d given up after the first time we tried to walk?
 (Age-appropriate risk-taking activities help us cope with fear and develop resilience, a key attribute to human success.)

 It’s impressive determination from a being at the time limited to drooling, crying, and pooping.
 But babies don’t settle for that skill set, even if it means scraped knees or a sore bum.

 I ask you to look at babies for a little inspiration.

 You see, as adults many of us lose this profound ability to fail constantly and still push forward.
+We get comfortable and cozy inside of our constricting comfort zone.
 We often become conditioned to fear failure, and this has a dire consequence: people stop trying new things or give up when they’re not immediately proficient.

 Friends, that is nonsense.
 Do not fear failure!

 Sports are a wonderful thing, even if most of us suck at them—the first time certainly, and in many cases for years.
 For example, I was terrible at tennis until I wasn’t.
 The same can be said for many of my other endeavours, including martial arts and cycling.
 Repetition is crucial.

 Nothing could have made me good at those activities the first time.
 Thankfully that’s irrelevant.
 Practice can’t quite make perfect, but a consistent application of specific training nearly guarantees progression—which feels fantastic, and motivates us all the more.